alex21738/Image_Classification-American_Sign_Language/README.md

 - Use larger pictures

-- Use a heat map to show actvation features on an image
+- Adopt a heat map to show actvation features on an image

 - Implement pre-trained data to increase our accuracy